Does the big button telephone require batteries or an external power source?

 Adapting to Power Outages

-- Know Your Phone's Limits: Understand which features of your big button telephone will continue to function during a power outage, ensuring you can still make essential calls.
+- Know the limits of your phone: Know which parts of your big button telephone will still work if the power goes out.
+This way, you can still make important calls.

 Conclusion